Cafeteria Revival Checklist

 - Some cafeterias are simply too small for the student population.
 In these cases, are there other places to eat your lunch on school property (e.g. picnic tables in the courtyard, tables and benches in the school atrium)?

-- Not only do you want to ensure enough pieces of equipment to heat up your lunch, but you also want to make sure there is a process in place to ensure they are kept clean and in working order
+- Is there a process in place to ensure they are kept clean and in working order?

-- It can be unpleasant for some if it is too loud in the cafeteria.
-Is there a process in place to deal with too much noise?
-Some students may want quiet-time during their lunch break.
-If this is the case, can you make a quiet room?
+- Some students may want quiet time during their lunch break.
+If this is the case, can you make a quiet section or room?

 Is there adequate lighting?

-Are there enough garbage bins?
-Is there a process for throwing out filled bins and putting new bags into the garbage?
+Are there enough garbage bins and is there a process for emptying filled bins and/or replacing garbage bags?

-Is there adequate circulation of air so that ambient temperatures are comfortable and there are no offensive smells, especially around the re-therm units?
+Is there adequate air circulation so that the room temperature is comfortable and there are no offensive smells, especially around the cooking, reheating and garbage areas?

 Make your cafeteria fun and inviting